 - In The Departed, Billy (played by Leonardo DiCaprio) works as an undercover cop infiltrating a criminal gang.
 In one scene he exits the gang's headquarters only to be accused of being a cop by two "fellow" members at the gate.
 Billy doesn't flinch and asks "What?" upon which the two thugs reveal that they were just playing a game and jokingly called everyone passing by and ignoring them to be cops.
 Billy and the audience take a deep breath.

-- When Data comes by in The Goonies, he accidentally causes Chunk to break a piece off of a small statue.
-They fix it while Mrs. Walsh is giving the new housekeeper a tour, but not very well (they used scotch tape).
+- When Data comes by in The Goonies, he accidentally causes Chunk to break a piece off penis of a small statue of Michelangelo's David.
+They fix it while Mrs. Walsh is giving the new housekeeper a tour, but not very well (Chunk glued it on upside down).
 When Mrs. Walsh finishes the tour, she gets on Chunks's case about something.
 He immediately gets scared because he thinks they've been caught.
 It turns out she's asking about the crackers on the floor and insists he clean it up.
-He all too happily does.
+He all too happily does.very well.

 - In Hard Candy, while Hayley is torturing Jeff at his house, the Nosy Neighbor rings at the door to bring cookies.
 Hayley answers the door where she explains that she is Jeff's niece and that the disturbing sounds from the inside are caused by him suffering from food poisoning.
 The neighbor seems to buy the story but then puts on a serious face: